shining-sunbean-elago

 Distribution

 The Shining Sunbeam is found in the Andean region.
 It is widespread across the country's highland areas, benefiting from Colombia's extensive mountain ranges that provide diverse ecological niches.
 Abundant in the department of Caldas in the Nevada de Ruiz.
-Also, the bird is found in high regions of the three mountain ranges of Colombia down to Putumayo but not in the northern part of the country.
+Also, the bird is found in high regions of the three mountain ranges down to Putumayo.
 The bird's adaptability to different altitudinal zones allows it to thrive in high parts of the Andes.

 Taxonomy